stclib/STC/docs/cstack_api.md

 # STC [cstack](../include/stc/cstack.h): Stack
 ![Stack](pics/stack.jpg)

 The **cstack** is a container that gives the programmer the functionality of a stack - specifically, a LIFO (last-in, first-out) data structure.
-The stack pushes and pops the element from the back of the underlying container, known as the top of the stack.
+The stack pushes and pops the element from the back of the container, known as the top of the stack.

 See the c++ class [std::stack](https://en.cppreference.com/w/cpp/container/stack) for a functional description.